safesoftware/FMEData/Resources/CityWorks/Exercise 2 - Send a Work Order to Cityworks/readme.txt

 Folder Title: Exercise 2 - Send a Work Order to Cityworks
+Project: Cityworks & FME Training 2023
-Description: this folder contains all content required for the second exercise of the Cityworks & FME training conducted in 2023.
+Description: this folder contains all content required for the second exercise - sending a work order to Cityworks